- Explore study abroad programs that incorporate competitive sports and/or the study of sports science.

-Many program providers offer summer semester programs (generally about a month long) that wouldn’t cut into your sports season.
+Many program providers offer summer semester programs (generally about a month long) that won't cut into your sports season.
 These can be found throughout the world and are very popular even for non-athletes.

-However, you will have to take control of your abroad experience by staying in shape, joining a local gym if possible, or hit the ground running around your new home -- which will also allow you to discover more around the area.
+However, you will have to take control of your abroad experience by staying in shape, joining a local gym if possible, or literally hitting the ground running around your new home -- which will also allow you to discover more of the area.
 This way, when you’re back on your home field, your coaches won’t be able to criticize you for your lack of commitment.
-Even though they just simply don’t understand your commitment to engaging yourself as a citizen of the world!

 So, if you know in the college application process that study abroad and keeping up with your athletics are important to you, research the schools you apply to and see how open they are to their athletes heading abroad.
 This may be the best bet to getting everything you wanted out of your college experience!

-When your coaches think “abroad,” they think abandonment of training while eating lots of delectable food and also the possibility of injury that may keep you away from the win.
-To ease their mind and maybe make them a little more lenient about your overseas adventures, research programs that involve athletic training in their curriculum.
+When your coaches think “abroad,” they think of a lapse in training combined with eating too much and the possibility of injury that may keep you away from court or field.
+To ease their mind about your overseas adventures, research programs that involve athletic training in their curriculum.

 Programs like Global Players and The Education Abroad Network can help you stay in your in-season shape while also giving you access to play your sport with other people around the globe, learn new skills, and maybe even practice playing the sport in a different language.
 Once that new trick you learned abroad makes you get that win, I don’t think your trainers will be that upset!

-Depending on your athletic intensity, this option may be for you, as it was mine.
+Depending on your athletic intensity, this option may be for you like it was for me.
 I didn’t want a full-time commitment to soccer to limit me in my college career.
 However, I missed being on the field and turned to club sports and intramurals to fill that void.
 From cycling to rock climbing, crew to rugby, you are sure to find a team that fits your schedule and your physique.

-Club sports are more lenient about who plays what season.
+Club sports are also more lenient about who plays during which season.
 For example, when I decided that I wanted to play rugby, I spoke with my coach about studying in Italy before joining.
 She told me to go have fun, and not to eat too much pasta.
 After my return, I was back on the pitch the next season.

-If none of the above options sound good enough and you want the real traditional study abroad experience, you may just have to suck it up that your coach isn’t going to be happy with you taking off.
-Especially for DI athletes that have year-round training programs and the possibility of a scholarship, it may be extremely difficult to get on that plane.
+If none of the above options sound good enough and you want the traditional study abroad experience, you may have to come to terms with the fact that your coach isn’t going to be happy with you taking off.
+Especially for DI athletes that have year-round training programs and the possibility of a scholarship, it may be extremely difficult to get on a plane and go.

-If this is your situation, you could simply hold off your travels until after graduation and do a gap year, but if that isn’t your game plan, you may just have to sit your coaches down and chat.
-I knew a DI footballer who hadn’t been given scholarships or a top spot on the team because of his decision to go abroad, but regardless, he'd blatantly tell anyone to do the same.
+If this is your situation, you could simply hold off your travels until after graduation and do a gap year.
+However, if you're set on study abroad, you may just have to sit your coaches down and chat.
+I knew a DI footballer who hadn’t been given scholarships or a top spot on the team because of his decision to go abroad.
+Ask him though, and he'd tell anyone to do the same.

-Being an athlete at your university and also filling your wall with photos from around the globe may be a bit tricky, but it is definitely possible -– regardless of what way you attempt to do it.
-Whatever way, make sure that you open your mind by seeing the world.
-Maybe seeing your sport from another country’s perspective is just what you need to make that winning point next season!
+Being an athlete at your university and also filling your wall with photos from around the globe may be a bit tricky, but it is definitely possible -– regardless of how you do it.
+Whichever path you choose, you will no doubt benefit from the new mindset that seeing the world brings.
+Maybe experiencing your sport from another country’s perspective is just what you need to score that winning point next season!